 Now you can put away your iPhone, and turn on the new Android device.
-Sign in with the Google account you used for the backup and there you go – say hello to Android!
-Your iPhone to Android migration is complete.
+Sign in with the Google account you used for the backup and there you go – now you can completely switch to Android!

 Moving other files from iPhone to Android

-Don’t worry, you can transfer data from your iPhone such as your music and other files to Android as well.
+Don’t worry!
+When you switch to Android, you can transfer data such as your music and other files from your iPhone.

 - Connect your iPhone to your computer.